 But even if you know you need a PIM, how do you select it?
-We’ve identified 3 key selection criteria to determine which PIM is the best for your organization (and it’s future ambitions):
+We’ve identified three critical selection criteria to determine which PIM is the best for your organization (and its future ambitions):

 First of all, you need to understand the requirements of the different stakeholders.
-Marketing, IT, e-Commerce: they all have different requirements for the Product Information Management process.
-The selection of a new PIM tool should take all the requirements from different stakeholders into account to make sure the adoption (and effectiveness) of a new PIM is 100%.
+Marketing, IT, and e-Commerce have different requirements for the Product Information Management process.
+The selection of a new PIM tool should consider all the requirements of different stakeholders to ensure the adoption (and effectiveness) of a new PIM is 100%.

 Factor 2: IT Architecture

-The selected PIM should fit in your existing IT architecture and be connected to all existing systems (and output channels).
-Selecting a new PIM should take the existing IT architecture into account and/or make room for future IT changes.
+The selected PIM should fit into your IT architecture and be connected to all existing systems (and output channels).
+Selecting a new PIM should consider the existing IT architecture and make room for future IT changes.

 We also see that PIM is often a driver for architectural changes (and driving the selection and implementation of other IT tools), so don’t pin yourself down on any existing tool in your architecture.
 Even if your ERP is crucial to your current organization, it might need to upgrade to allow two “best of breed” systems for ERP and PIM to serve your company and enable future growth.

-Though it is not fully justified, PIM is seen as a “necessary cost”.
-That is unfortunate, as it makes the organization more efficient, (in)directly increases sales and reduces returns.
+Though it is not entirely justified, PIM is considered a “necessary cost.”
+That is unfortunate, as it makes the organization more efficient, (in)directly increases sales, and reduces returns.
 Still, the PIM you select needs to fit your budget.

 We have developed a custom PIM Costs tool to help you budget the costs of your PIM project.
-It includes the selection, design, implementation and license of a PIM tool that fits the ambitions of your organization.
+It includes selecting, designing, implementing, and licensing a PIM tool that fits your organization’s ambitions.

 The Business Benefits Of A Modern PIM Solution